 “Human rights abuses, crimes, destruction and destitution have taken place on a monumental scale.
 Half the population has fled their homes,” he said.
 “And with close to a million people newly displaced due to heavy violence in the past three months in the Idlib area alone, the tragedy is deepening.”

-Some 4.8 million children were born in Syria since the conflict began nine years ago, an additional 1 million born as refugees in neighboring countries and more than 960,000 people — including at least 575,000 children — have been displaced just since December.
+Some 4.8 million children were born in Syria since the conflict began nine years ago, while another 1 million were born as refugees in neighboring countries.
+More than 960,000 people — including at least 575,000 children — have been displaced just since December.

 Three days later, security forces killed four people when they opened fire on a protest in Daraa.
-Activist regard those as the first deaths of the uprising, which grew along with Assad’s increasingly brutal crackdown on the demonstrators.
+Activists regard those as the first deaths of the uprising, which grew in proportion to Assad’s increasingly brutal crackdown on the demonstrators.
 The 2011 uprising against Assad eventually turned into an armed insurgency.

 “The war in Syria marks yet another shameful milestone today,” UNICEF Executive Director Henrietta Fore, who was in Syria last week, said of the March 15 milestone.
 “As the conflict enters its 10th year, millions of children are entering their second decade of life surrounded by war, violence, death and displacement.
 The need for peace has never been more pressing.”

-Ted Chaiban, UNICEF’s regional director for the Middle East and North Africa, noted the complexity of the war after accompanying Fore on her trip to Syria.
+Ted Chaiban, UNICEF’s regional director for the Middle East and North Africa, noted the complexity of the war, which is now essentially being fought by proxies, after accompanying Fore on her trip to Syria.

 “Violence and active conflict sadly continue in several locations including in the northwest with severe consequences on children, while in other parts children are reconnecting with some of their lost childhood, slowly rebuilding their lives,” said Chaiban.